Skip to main content

 perf script | ./FlameGraph/stackcollapse-perf.pl | ./FlameGraph/flamegraph.pl > be.svg

-This will also generate a graph of CPU consumption at that time.
+This also generates a CPU consumption graph.

 CPU Flame